-Walking is the best way to get around Brussels.
-Especially, if you only have 2 days.
+- Walking is the best way to get around Brussels.
+Especially if you only have 2 days.
 You’ll want to spend most of your time near the city center to avoid wasting time.
-All of the activities listed in this article can be reached by on foot (except for the Atomium and Mini-Europe).
+All of the activities listed in this article can be reached on foot (except for the Atomium and Mini-Europe).

 Here are some great places to stay in Brussels for 2 days.

-Mid Range/ Affordable Luxury: Warwick Brussels, Hotel Hubert
+- Mid-Range/ Affordable Luxury: Hotel Hubert Grand Place

-Spring and Fall are the best times to visit Brussels.
-Summer brings large tourist crowds and scorching heat (that will melt your pralines 😉).
-While spring and Fall offer more temperate climates and cheaper prices on flights & hotels.
+- Spring and fall are the best times to visit Brussels – they offer more temperate climates and lower prices on flights & hotels.